SpadeZ1027/Deep-Learning-based-Indian-Sign-Language-ISL-Translation-System/README.md

 📜 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).